lateralblast/modest/README.md

 - Solaris 11 AI
 - Solaris 10 Jumpstart

+Issues:
+- Packer Windows installs do not work for host-only network configs (Packer issue)
+  - set vmnetwork to NAT

 This tool is designed to greatly simplify the creation of VMs for testing purposes.

 With a single command line command you can create and manage VMware Fusion and VirtualBox VMs.